How Much Do Nutritional Psychologists Really Make? And How Do I Become One?

 Isn’t there currently a Certificate in Nutritional Psychology available for mental health professionals?

 Yes, however, the current certificate program in Nutritional Psychology at JFKU is being ‘taught out’, which means the authors of the program have decided to phase it out although it currently has students enrolled.
 These students will be allowed to complete the program, which remains accredited until they have completed the program.
 No new students can be enrolled in the JFKU Certificate in NP.
-CNP is developing new curriculum to replace this program, which will be available through CNP sometime in early 2021.
+CNP is developing a new curriculum to replace this program, which will be available through CNP sometime in early 2021.

 Can I obtain a license in Nutritional Psychology?

 There is currently no licensing or certifying organization that provides formal credentialing leading to the title of “Nutritional Psychologist”.
-The John F. Kennedy Certificate in Nutritional Psychology provided formalized education in Nutritional Psychology along with scope of practice guidelines, but this program is currently being replaced by the next-generation curriculum in Nutritional Psychology available through The Center for Nutritional Psychology (CNP) in 2021-2022.
+The John F. Kennedy Certificate in Nutritional Psychology provided formalized education in Nutritional Psychology along with the scope of practice guidelines, but this program is currently being replaced by the next-generation curriculum in Nutritional Psychology available through The Center for Nutritional Psychology (CNP) in 2021-2022.

 Aren’t all Mental Health Professionals trained in Nutritional Psychology?